What are the best things to do in Prague? Anyone who is planning a trip to the capital city of the Czech Republic is certainly asking this question.

 The elegant Kinsky Palace from the 18th century is located opposite the clock while the important monument of Jan Hus is standing halfway between the two structures.

-After discovering all there is to see in the Old Town Square take a stroll around the historical and narrow streets of Staré Město.
+After discovering all there is to see in the Old Town Square take a stroll around the historic and narrow streets of Staré Město.

 Walk along Ovocny Street that used to host an important fruit market.
 Move on to the ancient streets of Celetna, Jakubska and Stupartska where you’ll come across monuments such as the Powder Tower, Municipal House and Church of St. James the Greater just to name a few.